wwanxh/homebridge-tuya-web/README.md

 - `username` Required.
 The username for the account that is registered in the Android/iOS App.
 - `password` Required.
 The password for the account that is registered in the Android/iOS App.
 - `countryCode` Required.
-Your account [country code](https://www.countrycode.org/), e.g., 1 for USA or 86 for China.
+Your account [country code](https://www.countrycode.org/), e.g., 1 for the USA or 86 for China.
 - `platform` Optional.
 The App where you registered your account. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
 - `pollingInterval` Optional.
 Defaults to empty which entails no polling.
 The frequency in **seconds** that the plugin polls the cloud to get device updates.
 When you exclusively control the devices through Homebridge, you can set this to a low frequency (high interval number, e.g. 1800 = 30 minutes).